Anabe Station: Station layout

 The station consists of a single side platform with a rain shelter built on the platform and a shed housing the machinery for automatic ticket machines.
-The station is unmanned.
+The station is unstaffed.

 Adjacent stations

 History

 Anabe Station was opened on October 15, 1925.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 684 passengers daily (boarding passengers only).

 The passenger figures (boarding passengers only) for previous years are as shown below.

 Surrounding area

 Prefectural Road 74 runs on the south side of the station, and the Karikawa River flows on the north side.